Undergraduate Research

 DO include elements of your life story that specifically relate to the research, but remember the overall statement is about the research, not you.

-Your personal statement should focus on what it is about your life experience that you can bring to the institution, to your fellow students, co-workers, etc.
+Your personal statement is important and should be taken seriously.
+(It is taken seriously by grad app readers here, for sure.)
+It should focus on what it is about your life experience that you can bring to the institution, to your fellow students, co-workers, etc.

 Tedious to read: